-LAST UPDATED: 11/12/2024
+LAST UPDATED: 12/19/2024

 Friends always ask me how I see so manyy plays that they’ve never even heard of.
 The long answer is, “I get recommendations, pay attention to playwrights whose work I’ve liked in the past and most crucially, I also subscribe to (and skim) many, many individual theater’s newsletters.”
 The short answer is, “It’s weirdly hard and annoying!”
 And EXPENSIVE.
 (But good news if you’re under 30, 35 or even 40: Quite a few theaters have great ticket discount programs.)1

 This is a free newsletter, but it’s also an ever-updating landing page and a list of what I’m seeing, as well as what I’d like to see in-theater.
 I’ll annotate when it feels right: a star* means I have a ticket, two stars** means I liked it (or, honestly, a trusted friend-of-the-newsletter did) This letter will appear in your inbox when there’s enough worthy of an update.
 Otherwise, please check back regularly!
+If you’re looking to see something on stage (and off-Broadway) TODAY, check out Stage Spotlight NYC.

 SEEN ANYTHING GOOD LATELY?
 REPLY TO THIS EMAIL & TELL ME!
 PLEASE!